Deducteam/coq-hol-light-real-with-N/CI.md

 ```
 This file tells Nix how to build the `coq-hol-light-real-with-N` package including where to find the sources and package dependencies.

-# Creating the `default.nix` file of the reverse dependency
+# Adding the reverse dependency to coq-hol-light
+A reverse dependency is a package that you want to test every time the current library is changed (specifically, when pushes are made to the branches defined in `.nix/config.nix`).
+This is achieved thanks to the generation of a job in the pipeline that dependents on the one that builds the current library.

-The objective being to test the reverse dependency of `coq-hol-light-real-with-N`, name `coq-hol-light`, we will create a folder dedicated to this package and explain how to build it from its dependencies.
+In our particular case, the objective is to test the `coq-hol-light` library when `coq-hol-light-real-with-N` is updated.
+To this end, we will create a folder dedicated to this package and explain how to build it from its dependencies.
 ```bash
 mkdir .nix/coq-overlays/coq-hol-light
 touch .nix/coq-overlays/coq-hol-light/default.nix